davewalker60/pmdup/pages/booking-rooms.md

 * For up to 10 nights (Feb 10 - Feb 20)
 * 1st floor rooms have 2 queens; 2nd floor 1 king
 * Mini fridge, working TV and AC, but no microwave (so use Las Arenas community kitchen)
 * Upscale (but simple/understated) rooms compared to Las Arenas
+* Requires a 50% deposit, refundable/cancelable until Jan 10, 2027

-Please express your interest in the **Ojo De Agua Kabañas** question in the lodging request form.
+Please express your interest using the **Ojo De Agua Kabañas** question in the lodging request form.

 ### Hotel Las Arenas pricing